 Applying Online for ETIAS Travel Authorization

 The first step when traveling to a foreign country is to ensure you have the right travel documents and paperwork to enter that country.
-As the EU has a common visa policy, if you plan to travel to Europe, you only have to apply for one visa to visit all the countries in the Schengen zone.
+As the EU has a common visa policy, if you plan to travel to Europe, you only have to apply for one visa to visit all the countries in the Schengen Zone.
 If you are from one of the ETIAS eligible countries, you do not need a visa but will have to register for the ETIAS travel authorization online by completing an application form.

-The Etias Application form will be easily accessible online for all eligible travelers on any pc or mobile device and should take citizens approximately 10 minutes to complete.
+The ETIAS Application form will be easily accessible online for all eligible travelers on any PC or mobile device, and should take citizens approximately 10 minutes to complete.
 The ETIAS online application will be individual and require basic information about the traveler such as their passport information and contact details.

-All citizens required to make an ETIAS application will need to have a valid passport and credit or debit card available to pay the ETIAS visa fee via the secure online platform.
+All citizens required to make an ETIAS application will need to have a valid passport and credit or debit card available to pay the ETIAS visa waiver fee via the secure online platform.